COVID-19-and-Improving-Indoor-Air-Quality-in-Schools Improving Indoor Air Quality in Schools

 Improving Indoor Air Quality in Schools

-ā€‹ā€‹ā€‹ā€‹ā€‹ā€‹ā€‹ā€‹Having good ventilation and air filtration in schools is very important to reduce COVID-19 and other respiratory diseases that spread through the air.
-Improving indoor air quality also creates a healthier school environment by limiting exposure to harmful chemicals and wildfire smoke (PDF).
-In addition, cleaner air quality can increase student performance and attendance.
-Improve indoor air quality by using one or more of the following strategies:
+ā€‹ā€‹ā€‹ā€‹ā€‹Having good ventilation and air filtration in schools is important.
+Bringing in outside air (ventilation) and having filters to clean the air improves air quality.
+This helps reduce the risk of respiratory infections that spread through the air.
+Improving indoor air quality also creates a healthier school environment.
+This is by limiting exposure to harmful chemicals and wildfire smoke (PDF).
+In addition, better air quality can increase student performance and attendance.
+School administrators should work closely with their facility managers and air quality professionals to implement this guidance and associated references.ā€‹

-Optimize or Upgrade Your Mechanical Ventilation (HVAC) Systemhvac_fl
+Optimize orā€‹ Upgrade Your Mechanical Ventilation (HVAC) System

-The HVAC system reduces hazards in the air by pulling in outdoor air and circulating indoor air through filters.
-Work with facility managers to optimize the HVAC system by reviewing the California Department of Public Health (CDPH) Guidance for Ventilation.
-Work with indoor air quality or ventilation consultants to assess whether the HVAC system needs an upgrade.
+ā€‹ā€‹A heating, ventilation, and air-conditioning (HVAC) system reduces hazards in the air.
+This is by pulling in outdoor air and circulating indoor air through filters.
+Work with facility managers when reviewing the CDPH Guidance for Ventilation.
+Work with indoor air quality or ventilation professional on HVAC system upgrades.

 Open Doors and Windows (Natural Ventilation)